zkutalik/ssimp_software/docu/manual.md

 `--n.cores [1]` Number of cores to use (will be implemented around November 2017).
 Have a look at the workaround below.

-### Parallelisation
+### Multiprocessing
 [//]: -------
-Until parallelisation is implemented we propose the following solution.
+Note that multiprocessing mode is not yet implemented, hence to speed up computation we recommend splitting up the job to smaller chromosomal chunks using

-`here goes the script`
+`ssimp --gwas gwas/small.random.csv --ref ref/small.vcf.sample.vcf.gz --out output.txt --impute.range 22:16000000-22:16050075`

 ### Note
 [//]: -------